fboes/aerofly-missions/README.md

       --description  Description of your mission; line breaks allowed -i, --ils          ILS frequency like '123.45'
   -d, --direction    Initial orientation of plane
-  -m, --magnetic     Magnetic deviation used for waypoints
+  -m, --magnetic     Magnetic declination used for waypoints

 Switches:
   -a  --append       Do not export mission list with a single mission,